-NFL Anthem Protest Policy Put On Hold Under Agreement With Players’ Union
+NFL Anthem Protest Policy Put on Hold Under Agreement With Players’ Union

-The NFL has put a freeze on its two-month old national anthem policy, which was meant to end the controversy over protests against racial injustice, but only further inflamed the issue.
+The NFL has put a freeze on its two-month-old national anthem policy, which was meant to end the controversy over protests against racial injustice, but only further inflamed the issue.

-In May, NFL owners ratified a new policy: players could either stand for the anthem, or stay in the locker room.
+In May, NFL owners ratified a new policy: Players could either stand for the anthem, or stay in the locker room.
 Anyone on the field would draw a fine for his team if he does “not stand and show respect for the flag and the anthem.”

 The NFL Players Association filed a grievance over the policy earlier this month, saying it is inconsistent with their collective bargaining agreement and violates players’ rights.
 The grievance is now on hold too, and the two sides are hoping to negotiate a new agreement without heading to court.